Writing is about “forcing” your idea into others

 Practical tips to “forcing” your idea in writing

-By knowing that writing has a high purpose to force our idea to someone’s head, we will prepare our writing to be strong and clear.
+By knowing that writing has a high purpose to force our ideas into someone’s head, we will prepare our writing to be strong and clear.
 Yes, it is not an easy thing to do, but we need to try and develop this skill.

 It is not easy, because to make somebody else to accept our idea and implement it in their activity or research or work, we need very strong words.
-It is even harder when the person already has made up their mind or they already use or implement other ideas.
+It is even harder when the person already has made up their mind or they already used or implemented other ideas.

-But again, do not fall to the fundamental mistakes: boasting or exaggerating findings or results in our writing!
+But again, do not fall into the fundamental mistakes: boasting or exaggerating findings or results in our writing!

 The use of “however” or “Although”

 These words “however” or “although” are like other common words.
 But their “power” when we insert them in a correct place in writing is tremendous.
-They will make our writing strong and laud.
+They will make our writing strong and loud.

 But remember, we also need to show a strong justification to back up these words, otherwise, our writing will fall into “boasting” or “exaggeration”! we do not want this.